-MASTER OF BUSINESS ADMINISTRATION (M.B.A.)
+Program in Community Service and Economic Leadership MASTER OF BUSINESS ADMINISTRATION (M.B.A.)

+The

-The Program in Community Service and Economic Leadership leading to a Master of Business Administration degree is approved by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
+Program in Community Service and Economic Leadership leading to a Master of Business Administration degree is approved by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
 Alvernia University's Business Department is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The MBA program is available in both online and traditional classroom formats.
-The program requirements for the Master of Business Administration are as follows:
+The Community Service and Economic Leadership program is available in both online and traditional classroom formats.
+The program requirements for this Master of Business Administration are as follows: